Are Insights and Intense Emotional Releases Essential to Resolving Emotional Traumas?

 However, because some trauma release therapies such as EMDR, Primal Therapies and Trauma Debriefing can produce heavy emotional upwellings (abreactions), there have been concerns about encouraging people with PTSD to reconnect with their trauma memories.
 Some people undergoing these therapies feel that they have been retraumatized by revisiting their painful experiences – which had been buried outside of their conscious awareness in order to avoid their pain.

 Others are more comfortable with addressing bioenergies as their way of dealing with stresses and traumas.
-Some of these appear to have this predisposition as a part of their personality – as has been explored in the Jungian/Myers-Briggs typologies ( web ref ).
-Others appear to be emotionality phobic, as a part of their meta-anxieties.
+Some of these appear to have this predisposition as a part of their personality – as has been explored in the Jungian/Myers-Briggs typologies (

 Re-experiencing trauma does not have to be traumatizing.
 TWR: Wholistic Hybrid derived from EMDR and EFT, a self-healing method, allows people to do this much more gently, rapidly and deeply.